 OUR MISSION: To educate the public about the many benefits of the worlds most valuable and versatile natural resource, Cannabis / Hemp / Marijuana.
 We want to work with law makers to help create federal and state legislation to designed repair the lives of those who have been negatively effected by the USA's longest war.
 We are a non-profit grass root society of freedom fighters working 4peace2b.
 We need your help to bring families back together.
 We want all Non-Violent Marijuana Prisoners release immediately, We want to help create programs that will help restore and repair their lives.
-No one should be in prison for this plant, especially now that States have made it legal and people are making millions while States are collecting millions in taxes from this new Billion dollar industry that should have never been band!
+No one should be in prison for this plant, especially now that States have made it legal and people are making millions while States are collecting millions in taxes from this new Billion dollar industry that should have never been banned!

-Please help read the information we have on this website and educate yourself why we feel cannabis prohibition is one of the worst crimes against the people and the planet in history.
+Please help, read the information we have on this website to educate yourself on why we feel cannabis prohibition is one of the worst crimes against the people and the planet in history.
 We know its a lot of information, yet it's only the tip of the iceberg and it is very important.
-Help us carry out this important mission by sharing this website to help educate others and visiting our store4peace2b and purchasing our quality products and/or making a donation today.
+Help us carry out this essential mission by sharing this website to help educate others and by visiting our

 "Freedom ain't free we have to work 4peace2b"...
-Someone has to speak for those who can't and won't.
+Someone has to speak for those who can't, are afraid to or don't know.

 Welcome to the peace movement!
 Please continue reading the following vital information...